 The Karen Silkwood case.
 But really, I think that would be more about arguing and trying a case alongside Gerry Spence for the learning experience.

-Kalandra N. Wheeler is a Trial Attorney in the Dallas office of Rob Wiley, P.C.
+Kalandra N. Wheeler is a Trial Attorney in the Houston office of Wiley Wheeler, P.C.
 She graduated from The University of Houston with a bachelor's degree in political science.
 Ms. Wheeler went on and received her law degree from The University of Arkansas.

 During the 2020 United States presidential campaign, President Joe Biden pledged to appoint a Black woman to the United States Supreme Court should there be a vacancy.
 Now, in 2022, this pledge may become a reality with Judge Ketanji Brown Jackson, who has a track record…